Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The U.S. Centers for Disease Control and Prevention (CDC) now recommends anyone over the age of 6 months get the latest updated vaccine for COVID-19 even if they’ve been previously infected or have had previous versions of the vaccine.
+The U.S. Centers for Disease Control and Prevention (CDC) now recommends anyone over the age of 6 months get the latest updated vaccine for COVID-19, even if they’ve been previously infected or had previous versions of the vaccine.

 Why?
 Because COVID-19 is still dangerous, especially for those who are young, older or immunocompromised.

-As parents, we want the best for our kids.
-So, it’s only natural that we might have a lot of questions about the safety of COVID-19 vaccines for kids and how and when they should get them.
+Still, as a parent who only wants what’s best for their kids, it’s only natural that you might have concerns about the safety of COVID-19 vaccines for kids along with questions about how and when they should get them.

 Advertisement